Hyaenodon Skull Replica

 - Additional information

 Hyaenodon Skull Replica measures 11x7x4.5 inches.
 Hyaenodon Skull Replica is museum quality polyurethane cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Hyaenodon leptorhynchus is the scientific name.
 Oliogocene creodant.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.